 Authors also have the option of submitting data or software metapapers to any of our journals.
 This makes the associated resource more easily citable, and provides an additional incentive for the author to make it available.

 All Stockholm University Press content is indexed with CrossRef and assigned a Digital Object Identifier (DOI).
 This means that all of our references are made available so that citations can be tracked by the publishing community, and the content is added to the Cross-Check anti-plagiarism database.

 Designs for Learning is indexed by the Directory of Open Access Journals (DOAJ), and has been awarded their 'seal of approval', which means that we agree to the Principles of Transparency and Best Practice in Scholarly Publishing.
-The journal is also ranked as Level 1 in the Norwegian Register for Scientific journals, series and publishers, and in the Danish Bibliometric Research Indicator.
+The journal is also indexed in The Education Resources Information Center (ERIC).
+It is ranked as Level 1 in the Norwegian Register for Scientific journals, series and publishers, and in the Danish Bibliometric Research Indicator.